Skip to contentPostalForm

 Address strategy (manual vs autocomplete)

 The payload guidance below applies to both machine REST paths.
-The core order payload is the same for legacy x402 and MPP.
+The core order payload is the same for x402 and MPP.

 Machine orders can now describe either: